varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

-Contact first, then send money, not the other way around, and also a focus on fewer larger sponsors, rather than people sending me EUR10 or USD15 or even, in one case, the EUR1 which happened to remain in his PayPal Account.
+Contact first, then send money, not the other way around, and also a focus on fewer larger sponsors, rather than people sending me EUR10 or USD15 or even, in one case, the EUR1 which happened to linger in his PayPal Account.

 I ran even more open books this time, on the VML webpages you can see how many hours and a one-line description of what I did in them,